aniketgarg1/LaunchLoop-UCLA-Build-with-Gemini/README.md

 - `Tailwind CSS 4`
 - `Framer Motion`
 - `Google GenAI SDK`
+- `nanoBanana` poster generation module
+- `UUID` for job IDs
+- `Archiver` for zip export
+- local filesystem storage for jobs, uploads, and generated assets
 - `FFmpeg` and `ffprobe` for media stitching

 ## AI Pipeline

-LaunchLoop uses different Google models for each stage of the workflow:
+LaunchLoop uses a multi-stage AI pipeline rather than a single chatbot flow.
+Each stage is handled by the tool best suited for that part of the campaign:

 - `Gemini` for creative planning and structured campaign output
-- `Gemini image generation` for posters
+- `nanoBanana` as the app's poster-generation layer, backed by `Gemini image generation`
 - `Veo` for short live-action style promo clips
 - `Gemini TTS` for voiceover
 - `Lyria` for background music

+This is what keeps the product consistent across formats: one brief becomes one shared creative plan, and that plan drives every generated asset.

 If `GOOGLE_AI_API_KEY` is missing or a generation step fails, the app falls back to mock outputs so the UI can still be demoed locally.